Krataios14/MonteCarlo-Sim/README.md

 - `slot_w`: Width of each slot.
 - `R`: Radius of the coin.
 - `S`: Number of sides to approximate the coin.
+- `R_P`: % of the coin that has to be over the slot to fall in